 \section{Unit disc as a phase space}

-In order to make a comparison of our results to the existing theory, we briefly extract the material associated with CS on the unit disc from \cite{Gaz} as needed here.
-For an enhanced explanation one could view \cite{Gaz,Per, AE}.\\ There exist many situations in physics where the unit disc, $\D=\{z\in\C~\vert~~|z|<1\}$, is involved as a fundamental model or at least is used as a pedagogical toy.
+We briefly review the necessary information associated with CS on the unit disc needed for the present work, for further detail we refer the reader to the standard monographs \cite{AE, Gaz,Per}.
+There exist many problems in theoretical physics wherein the unit disc, $\D=\{z\in\C~\vert~~|z|<1\}$, play an important role.
 For instance, it is a model of phase space for the motion of a material particle on a one sheeted two-dimensional hyperboloid viewed as a (1+1)-dimensional space-time with negative constant curvature, namely, the two dimensional {\em anti de Sitter} space-time.
 The unit disc equipped with a K\"ahlerian potential,

-has the structure of a two-dimensional K\"ahlerian manifold.
-Any K\"ahlerian manifold is symplectic and so can be given a sense of phase space for some mechanical system.
+has also the structure of a two-dimensional K\"ahlerian manifold.
+Any K\"ahlerian manifold is symplectic and so can be regard as a phase space for several mechanical systems.